Besnn/Numerical-Analysis/articles/alg/def.md

 write s
 end
 ```
 So how does Horner's Method differ?
-It performs one multiplication less, which for long polynomials can yield huge savings.
+It performs one multiplication less, which for higher degree polynomials can yield huge savings.
 ```lua
 read n, a, x
 set s = a[n]